Keselowski claims 6th win at Talladega with overtime pass

 Logano was involved in an airborne wreck and called on NASCAR to change the dangerous racing conditions at Daytona and Talladega.

 “On one hand, I am mad about being in the crash and on the other, I am happy to be alive,” Logano said.
 “On another hand, I am wondering when we are going to stop because this is dangerous doing what we are doing.
 I got a roll bar in my head.
 That is not OK.

-I am one hit away from the same situation Ryan Newman just went through.
+“I am one hit away from the same situation Ryan Newman just went through.
 I just don’t feel like that is acceptable.”

 Newman escaped serious injury racing for the win on the final lap of the 2020 Daytona 500.